 Within this framework, we argue that the lack of information on fiscal flows helps to increase inter-jurisdictional conflicts.
 Very often, these conflicts are based on opportunistic arguments rather than on real data.
-Information on fiscal flows would allow shedding some light on the veracity of such arguments.
+Indeed information on fiscal flows would allow shedding some light on the veracity of such arguments.
 The next section reflects this concern in the reality of the Spanish debate.

-As we have seen, the Spanish Constitution (SC) of 1978 stated in its VIII Chapter 'the State of the Autonomies', that the Kingdom is not a Federation, nor a uniform Union: it is a single State, but with decentralized expenditure powers.
-At the beginning, Chapter VIII seeks to accommodate the reality of the historic nations (mainly the Basque and Catalan territories) under an asymmetric regime with greater devolution (section 151 of the SC), at least temporarily.
+As we have seen, the Spanish Constitution (SC) of 1978 stated in its VIII Chapter the structure of 'the State of the Autonomies'.
+The Kingdom is not a Federation, nor a uniform Union: it is a single State, but with decentralized expenditure powers.
+At the beginning, Chapter VIII seeks to accommodate the reality of the historic nations (mainly the Basque, Navarre, Galician and Catalan territories) under an asymmetric regime with greater devolution (section 151 of the SC, which also includes Andalusia though it is not initially considered a historic nation).

 On the other hand, most of the Autonomous Communities (section 143) were recognized for administrative purposes, initially without much political focus on self-governance.
-Some of them were even a sort of artifice to complete the jigsaw puzzle with all the territories (some provinces even formed a community in which they did not share historic or economic links), together with the two 'North African' cities of Ceuta and Melilla.
-Size, history and culture did not inform a homogeneous division.
+Some of them were even a sort of artifice to complete the jigsaw puzzle with all the territories.
+Some provinces even formed a community in which they did not share historic or economic links, together with the two 'North African' cities of Ceuta and Melilla; new legislation was urgently required to avoid the split of the Province of Almeria from the Andalusia region and in general, size, history and culture did not inform a homogeneous division.